 Check the terms of your uninsured motorist policy to see if it covers hit and run accidents.
 If it doesn’t, you can file a claim against the Maryland auto insurance fund, a government insurance fund.
 The coverage limits for the Maryland auto insurance fund is only $30,000, however.

 The insurance company sent me a medical records release form.
 Should I sign it?

 No. Although at some point you will be required to divulge certain medical information, you are not obligated to provide your entire medical history.
 If you do, the insurance company can go on a “fishing expedition” designed to uncover evidence they can use to dispute your claim.
 It is very important you speak with a knowledgeable Maryland Car Accident Attorney to ensure you get the compensation you deserve.

 35 Years of Maryland Car Accident Claim Experience

 Our mission is pure and simple – seeking justice for injured victims, which is what we have been doing continuously for the past 35 years.
 During this time, we have recovered an aggregate of $1 billion for our clients, including numerous multimillion-dollar settlements for individual clients.
 After speaking with you, our skilled and proven Maryland Car Accident Lawyers will know the true value of your claim – and it might be more than you think.

 The Sooner You Get a Maryland Car Accident Attorney, the Better Your Chances Will Be

 Time matters when you are pursuing a car accident claim, for two reasons – first, the evidence tends to deteriorate over time (witness memories, for example); and second, the earlier you start, the more time your Maryland Car Accident Lawyers will have to prepare and negotiate your claim.
-If you have been injured in car accident in the Maryland area, call us at (301) 830-4344 or simply contact us online for a free case evaluation.
+If you have been injured in a car accident in Maryland, call us at (301) 345-5700 or contact us for a free case evaluation.